 Human rights, legal representation and children's hearings

-Anna Poole of Axiom Advocates acted for the Lord Advocate in this, the AL case and SK v Paterson CSIH 76.
-James Wolffe QC, also from Axiom, acted in SK v Paterson CSIH 76.
+Anna Poole of Axiom Advocates acted for the Lord Advocate.
+James Wolffe QC, also from Axiom, and Anna, had also acted in the earlier challenge in SK v Paterson CSIH 76.

 [ Back to news page ]